cospectrum/echo-hub/packages/nlp-api/README.md

 ```

 ### Http and queue mode
-In this mode, the api takes over the functionality of both modes that were described above.
+In this mode, the api takes over the functionality of both `queue` and `http` modes that were described above.
-To launch in this mode, combine http and queue configurations together:
+To launch in this mode, combine `http` and `queue` configurations together:
 ```sh
 {
     "queue_mode_settings": {...},